Operating Room Nurse

 Any Certifications or Credentials Needed?

-The Association for Perioperative Registered Nurses (AORN) has a list of the various certifications available for the difference roles within the OR:
+The Association for Perioperative Registered Nurses (AORN) has a list of the various certifications available for the different roles within the OR:

 - CNOR for perioperative RNs